steven2358/mlx/README.md

 2014-08-29
 ---
-- [Who is the best at X?](http://rodrigob.github.io/are_we_there_yet/build/) Benchmark visual recognition tests and comparison of results by state-of-the-art algorithms.
+- [Who is the best at X?](http://rodrigob.github.io/are_we_there_yet/build/) Benchmark visual recognition tests and comparison of results by state-of-the-art algorithms. #benchmarks #vision

 2014-08-31
 ---